 Not by a long shot.
-In addition to Takata’s exploding airbags and GM’s faulty ignition switches, lawyers and government investigators in recent years have delved into Toyota’s stuck accelerator pedals, Honda’s underreporting of fatal accidents and injuries, incomplete safety recalls by Fiat-Chrysler and overstated fuel-economy standards by Hyundai Motor and Kia Motors.
+In addition to Takata’s exploding air bags, lawyers and government investigators in recent years have delved into Toyota accelerator pedals, Honda’s underreporting of fatal accidents and injuries, incomplete safety recalls by Fiat Chrysler and overstated fuel economy by Ford, Hyundai Motor and Kia Motors.
 GM hid changes the company made to its faulty ignition system only to have the undisclosed fix revealed in a deposition by a trial lawyer.
 Federal safety regulators discovered it later.
-Similarly, Takata and Honda had settled lawsuits before issuing widespread recalls of the airbag inflators.
+Similarly, Takata and Honda had settled lawsuits before issuing widespread recalls of the air bag inflators.

 5. What do the different scandals have in common?

 Lawyers.
-Though researchers first uncovered the cheating by VW in September 2015, it was lawyers who followed up with their own investigations of carmakers -- first VW, then its Audi and Porsche units, then Mercedes and now Fiat-Chrysler.
-Some of the same lawyers behind the diesel VW case also filed the Audi gasoline-engine lawsuit and the Chrysler case.
+Though researchers first uncovered VW’s cheating in September 2015, lawyers followed up with their own investigations of carmakers -- first VW, then its Audi and Porsche units, then Mercedes and Fiat Chrysler.
+Some of the same lawyers behind the VW diesel case also filed the Audi gasoline-engine lawsuit and the Chrysler case and continue to investigate additional potential violators of the U.S Clean Air Act.
 Meanwhile, the researchers at West Virginia University who first detected VW’s excess emissions continue to search for pollutant-spewing automobiles.

-6. What’s this doing to the auto industry?
+9. What’s all this doing to the global auto industry?

-With clean diesel’s credibility now in question, carmakers are putting more resources into electric-drive vehicles.
-That kind of retooling is expensive, and the fines they’re facing are potentially huge.
-VW just agreed on a deal with employees that will slash up to 30,000 jobs globally to save 3.7 billion euros ($3.9 billion) to aid its recovery efforts.
-With consumer confidence shaken and profits waning, VW increased how much it plans to spend on fines, legal costs and repairs related to the scandal by 400 million euros to 18.2 billion euros.
-The pressure on the industry is very real.
+With diesel’s credibility now in question, carmakers are putting more resources into electric vehicles.
+That kind of innovation is expensive, and the fines they’re facing are potentially huge.
+VW recently agreed on a deal with employees that will slash as many as 30,000 jobs worldwide to save 3.7 billion euros ($3.9 billion) and aid its recovery efforts.
+VW’s financial ability to make investments in model updates and self-driving vehicles is being hampered by scandal costs that so far exceed $23 billion.

 Carmakers have won back customers after previous cheating scandals, just not right away.
 VW, which had thrived on a global reputation as automotive royalty, has been tarnished by its self-professed deception.
 The question for consumers will not only be if or when to trust these automotive brands, but whether to trust new technologies.
 That’s exactly why it’s so important for VW and other carmakers to figure out their path forward in a future of lower emissions and higher scrutiny.